-- Switch up the ingredients!
-Don't have cashews?
+- Switch up the ingredients, Don't have cashews?
 Use sunflower or pumpkin seeds.
 Have Brazil nuts instead of walnuts?
-Use those!
-Don't have cranberries?
-Use goji berries, raisins, or sultanas.
+Use those.
+Don't have raisins?
+Use goji berries, cranberries, or sultanas.
 Don't have mango?
-Use papaya, dates or banana chips.
+Use papaya, apricots, etc.

 - Sunflower and pumpkin seeds are less expensive so if necessary switch the cashews and walnuts for a seed blend.
 I often do when I have run out of nuts.

-- If you are in the UK then Home Bargains, Aldi or Lidl is a good place to source inexpensive dried fruit, nuts and seeds.
-I have purchased dried mango, cranberries, walnuts and cashews from Home Bargains for just a few pounds.
+- If you are in the UK Home Bargains, Aldi or Lidl is a good place to source inexpensive dried fruit, nuts and seeds.
+I have purchased dried mango, cranberries, walnuts, and cashews from Home Bargains.
 If you can't find any coconut flakes try your local health store/wholefoods as they will likely have some.
 Otherwise many major supermarkets stock coconut flakes often in individual portion sizes.

 - Toss some trail mix over a yogurt pot or serving of yogurt.

-- Enjoy some trail mix alongside a selection of fresh fruit for a delicious light meal or snack.
+- Enjoy some trail mix alongside a piece of fresh fruit for a delicious light meal or snack.